andrew-edwards/csas-latex/README.md

 csas-latex
 ==========

+12/4/17: Chris's latest is tidied up (in his Arrowtooth branch), and I (Andy) am including some of it into the version here while I get Redbanded finally approved.
+We will then take Chris's as the standard one, and add anything from mine (probably just need commits from 12/4/17 onwards).

 Need to incorporate Chris's latest version, and create a simpler example document.
 Putting some new (2017) tips and tricks at the bottom of this file.

 Latex style file and template for CSAS Research Documents